| (Editor's notes:

 or may not be required under hybrid capital instruments also are

 considered in rating determinations.
+The following

 general rating principles apply to hybrid capital instruments subject